National Maritime Museum: Collection

-The site
+Greenwich site

-The museum was officially established in 1934 within the 200 acre of Greenwich Royal Park in the buildings formerly occupied by the Royal Hospital School, before it moved to Holbrook in Suffolk.
+The museum was officially established in 1934 within the 200 acre of Greenwich Park in the buildings formerly occupied by the Royal Hospital School, before it moved to Holbrook in Suffolk.

 The gardens immediately to the north of the museum were reinstated in the late 1870s following construction of the cut-and-cover tunnel between Greenwich and Maze Hill stations.
 The tunnel comprised part of the final section of the London and Greenwich Railway and opened in 1878.

-A full redevelopment of the main galleries, centring on what is now the Neptune Court, which was designed by Rick Mather Architects and funded by the Heritage Lottery Fund, was completed in 1999.
+A full redevelopment of the main galleries, centring on what was called Neptune Court, which was designed by Rick Mather Architects and funded by the Heritage Lottery Fund, was completed in 1999.

 In 2008, the museum announced that the Israeli shipping magnate Sammy Ofer had donated £20m for a new gallery.

-For a year between 2016 and 2017 the National Maritime Museum reported 2.41 million visitors.
+Between 2016 and 2017 the National Maritime Museum reported 2.41 million visitors.

+A major refurbishment of the main galleries, including replacement of the Neptune Court roof, was undertaken in the early 2020s.
+These works were completed in 2025, and the gallery was formally renamed the Ocean Court.

+Prince Philip Maritime Collections Centre

+The museum has an additional site nearby, the Prince Philip Maritime Collections Centre in Kidbrooke, opened in 2018.
+This houses approximately 70,000 items from the collection, but is only open to the public on limited occasions, by means of (pre-booked) guided tours.